Someone I’m With Has Autism, by Carrie Cariello & Jordan Capell, eBook 2015; with < My Thoughts > by Sara Luker

 With this mug, I hope.

-Jordan, et al. (1995) tell us that “…some children with autism are more able to come to an understanding of the rules of social and emotional life without full understanding the underlying emotions involved.”
+Jordan, R., Powell, S., et al. (1995) tell us that “…some children with autism are more able to come to an understanding of the rules of social and emotional life without full understanding the underlying emotions involved.”
 The exception to this is an emotion like ‘surprise’, when someone is experiencing an unexpected event.
 The authors speculate that perhaps this is because ‘surprise’ shows facial expression or body movements which may not match or be typical to what the autistic person knows and understands.

 When Jack exhibits the ability to keep a secret and surprise his father, he not only is managing the demands of several emotions at once, plus problem-solving, but he is anticipating enjoying a future event.
 This is HUGE!